• Home

 Sculptures in Toledo

-Life changed and I moved on to a job which involved CRAZY travel.
-Not complaining as it allowed me to take care of my family…house…food…insurance…vacations.
+Life changed, and I moved on to a job that involved CRAZY travel.
+Not complaining, as it allowed me to take care of my family…house…food…insurance…vacations.
 That job taught me so much about myself and people in general.
 It really showed me how people SHOULD be treated.
 That all people deserve respect.
-Well, I knew that but I discovered (naive Barb) this was not the case with everyone.
+Well, I knew that, but I discovered (naive Barb) this was not the case with everyone.
 Moving on….

 Inside the Alcazar looking out